Next: , Previous: , Up: API

 Use this to flag unexpected or potentially harmful situations that the application can gracefully recover from, such as deprecated API usage or temporary network retries.
 MESSAGE is a format string applied to the optional ARGS.

-Creates a logger, mapping excluded log levels to log-unit.
+Creates a logger, mapping excluded log levels and non-matching tags to log-unit.

 Variable: human-time-format